Cat Barber: Guelph Nighthawks (2021)

 On April 15, 2021, Barber signed with the Guelph Nighthawks of the Canadian Elite Basketball League.

 Atlanta Hawks / Return to College Park (2021–2022)

 In October 2021, Barber rejoined the College Park Skyhawks.
 In 14 games, averaged 13.1 points, a team-high 5.8 assists and 3.9 rebounds in 26.3 minutes per game (.445 FG%, .367 3FG%, .759 FT%).

 On December 25, 2021, Barber signed a 10-day contract with the Atlanta Hawks. and was re-acquired by College Park on January 4.

 Return to the Nighthawks (2022)

 On May 12, 2022, Barber was reacquired by the Guelph Nighthawks.

 Budivelnyk (2022)

 On August 11, 2022, Barber signed with BC Budivelnyk of the European North Basketball League.

-Third stint with College Park (2022–present)
+Third stint with College Park (2022–2023)

 On December 27, 2022, Barber was reacquired by the College Park Skyhawks.

+Scarborough Shooting Stars (2023)

+On April 11, 2023, Barber signed with the Scarborough Shooting Stars.
+Barber would finish the season as the CEBL's all-time leading scorer with 1108 career points while also winning the CEBL Championship with the Shooting Stars that season.

+Porto (2023–2024)

+On July 16, 2023, Barber signed with Porto of the Liga Portuguesa de Basquetebol.

+Return to Scarborough (2024)

+On April 24, 2024, Barber re-signed with the Shooting Stars, but due to his overseas commitments, he would only be able to rejoin the team on June 21, 2024.
+On July 13, 2024, Barber scored the last 24 points for the Shooting Stars in a 103–92 win over the Edmonton Stingers to set a new CEBL record for most consecutive points scored for a team in a game.

+Cibona (2024)

+On September 6, 2024, Barber signed with Cibona of the Croatian League and the ABA League.

+On October 30, 2024, Barber signed with the San Diego Clippers, but was waived on November 8.

+Sporting CP (2024–present)

+On November 28, 2024, Barber signed with Sporting CP of the Liga Portuguesa de Basquetebol.

 Personal life

 The son of Pamela Barber, he has an older sister and a daughter.
 He majored in social work.

 Barber's older sister, Pam, is credited with giving him the moniker "Cat" due to his quick and agile movements as a child.